 There’s also a great company that decided to give the razor industry the finger by creating a program where you can get razor blades for $1 per month.
 Whether you’re interested or not, watch the video because it’s HILARIOUS:

 Can someone please get me this guy’s digits so I can marry him?
-AMIRITE ladies???
+AMIRITE folks???

 One last tip: Another way to prolong the life of your razor is to dry it after you’ve used it.
 You can do this by wiping it on a towel (hell, kill two birds with one stone and sharpen your blade while drying it) or dipping it in alcohol.